Centrality-based Middlepoint Selection for Traffic Engineering with Segment Routing

 \section{Conclusion}

-We have conducted the first systematic study of traffic engineering with segment routing in SDN based WANs.
-We showed that TE for the general segment routing is NP-hard, while segment routing with shortest paths is polynomial when the number of middlepoints per logical path is fixed and not part of the input.
+In this work, we studied practical traffic engineering with segment routing in SDN based WANs.
+We showed that TE for segment routing with shortest paths is (weakly) polynomial when the number of middlepoints per logical path is fixed and not part of the input.
 We also studied practical TE with shortest path based segment routing, and proposed to select just a few important nodes for all network traffic using graph theoretic centrality concepts.